Autodesk-Forge/forge-tutorial-postman/ModelDerivative_07/instructions/task-4.md

 ## Option 2: Provide source file URN as an input to an existing HTML page

 1. Open the webpage at https://jayanathp.github.io/forge-tutorial-postman/display_svf.html, which is published as a Github page of this repository.
-You can see the source of this web page in the [*docs* folder](../../docs) of this repository.
+Click [this link](../../docs/display_svf.html) to see the source of this web page.
 (To be changed to AutodeskForge github page later)

     This HTML page was created using the instructions provided under Option 1, and a section added to list and display viewables.